WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

 In this property, we go through all of the Merkle proofs required to validate a hash against a Merkle root hash on a blockchain.
-For more information on this procedure, visit the spec (https://w3c-dvcg.github.io/lds-merkleproof2017/).
+For more information on this procedure, visit the [MerkleProof2017 spec](https://w3c-dvcg.github.io/lds-merkleproof2017/).